Coronavirus News: Church in Queens hit especially hard by COVID-19 finds way to give back

 He can't do much to help those who have died, but Beuther can help the living.

-A food pantry at the church will feed 1,600 people Friday.
+A food pantry at the church sponsored by Catholic Charities is feeding 1,800 people Friday.
 All the donated food will go to people in the neighborhood who have seen so much pain.

 "The last eight, 10 weeks has been a real tsunami, a disaster for us here, between sickness, death, unemployment and just lack of services for the undocumented," Beuther said.